 Take note, silicone (spelled with an “e” at the end of the word) is not the same as silicon (spelled without an “e” at the end of the word).
 Silicon, which makes up silica (an earth substance), is only a part of the silicone material.
 Now that I have got that out of the way, let me talk about silicone recycling.
 First of all, many of us will agree on silicone’s versatility; one website even called it the “new plastic”.
 Not only does it have plastic’s flexibility and durability, but it also differs from plastic in its toxicity; silicone is not toxic, unlike plastic.

 And, also like plastic, silicone is recyclable.
 In the US, they are collected and de-polymerised to recover silicone monomers like D3 and D4.
 The monomers are then manufactured to produce silicone oil, a widely used lubricant for machinery in the industries.
-Additionally, there are also recycling facilities in the UK that treats silicone.
+Additionally, there are also recycling facilities in the UK that treat silicone.
 In other words, you can recycle silicone in the UK, as well.

-But, as of now, there are very few – or almost non-existent – recycling facilities here in Australia that collects recyclable silicone.
-The reason for this is because of its expensiveness; scientists already came up with technique but such techniques require the use of so much energy to break down the substance.
+But, as of now, there are very few – or almost non-existent – recycling facilities here in Australia that collect recyclable silicone.
+The reason for this is because of its expensiveness; scientists have already come up with techniques, but such techniques require the use of so much energy to break down the substance.
 However, you can still contact your local council and see if they accept silicone for recycling.